Civil Society, Depolarization, and Crises

 Working Paper

 Do individuals become less polarized through crises?
 Scholars have illustrated how crises can both deepen social tensions or bring communities closer together.
-I reconcile these approaches, demonstrating how crises introduce a period in which individuals are more willing to put aside political differences in order to provide aid.
-I show this operates through an increased support for civil society, which can effectively meet public needs while politicians may struggle and fail in the process of goods provision.
-I show this effect decays over time as crises lose their immediacy.
-I first demonstrate a global trend in a dataset of over 5,700 crisis events.
+I reconcile these approaches, positing how crises introduce a period in which individuals are more willing to put aside political differences in order to provide aid.
+I theorize that this is due to civil society, which mobilizes quickly and effectively to meet public needs, often with little regard for the politics of those receiving or providing assistance.
+This is juxtaposed with elite politicization of crisis events, and ultimately sparks a refocusing of politics along local civic life.
+To test this, I first illustrate a global correlation in a dataset of over 5,700 crisis events.
 I then experimentally test and find support for my theory via a pre-registered conjoint experiment embedded within an original panel survey surrounding a major crisis in Poland.
-I find that individuals are more likely to endorse cross-partisan civic initiatives during crises and are less affectively polarized.
-Next, I evaluate mechanisms via 58 qualitative interviews, as well as with two original datasets comprising the universe of civil society organizations in Poland (>167,000 CSOs) and those that provided aid to Ukrainian refugees.
-I find evidence of decreased trust in and support for traditional political parties in places where CSOs provided extensive aid.
-My findings have implications for managing the aftermath of crises that require large scale mutual aid.
-While individuals may lose faith in political elites, civil society-led aid may provide an alternative route to aid provision and forge short-term depolarization.
+Finally, I offer evidence of mechanisms via 58 qualitative interviews, as well as with two original datasets comprising the universe of civil society organizations in Poland (N > 167,000).
+My findings imply that civil society's crisis response forges short-term depolarization and encourages a reinvestment in nonpartisan local politics.

 Click here for most recent draft.